icon-project/documentation/howto/how-to-estimate-required-step.md

 ## Summary

 With the `debug_estimateStep` JSON-RPC API, developers can estimate how much Step will be required for a particular transaction under the current block state.
+Using various ICON SDKs, you can integrate the functionality in your DApp.

-However, please be aware that the returned value is just an **ESTIMATION**.
+Please be aware that the returned value is just an **ESTIMATION**.
-The block state may not reamain the same between the Step estimation and the actual transaction execution time.
+The block state may not remain the same between the Step estimation and the actual transaction execution time.
 The required Step can be different if the block state changes.

 ## References